A Day in Tel Aviv

 Except for the elaborate gardens there were also extended areas with “wild” vegetation away from the trails where people had picnics or gathered herbs.
 There, Tel Aviv disappeared behind the tall vegetation except for some tall buildings far away into the horizon which gave the park a sense of remoteness.

 I have to say that most of the locals seem to follow a very healthy lifestyle.
 Bicycle usage is very widespread, and the number of people running or exercising throughout the city was impressive.
 Families were outside doing activities rather than sitting somewhere and drool over their phones.
 I really liked that.
 I could have spent the whole day in Hayarkon Park and still I wouldn’t manage to see all of it.
-I walked along the river, shooting here and there without stopping anywhere for more than two or three minutes.
+I walked along the river, mostly shooting without stopping for longer than two or three minutes.

 After a couple of hours I reached the seafront near the port.
 On its north side, was a nice dock laid with thick wooden boards and a white and red carousel in the middle.
 I stopped there in a small food plaza for a quick coffee which was pretty good.